Challenge : Cooperating with Others and Nature

 The benchmark-limits that this framework sets up are like elevator doors impeding our falling into the void; they are there for our own safety.
 But when “near symmetry” conditions are met, these doors open to grant us access to a higher level of relationship with others consisting of empathy, consideration, truth and justice.
 It is thanks to these doors that the social fabric may become richer.

 Contrary to deontology, which only defines our duties, this ethical system stresses our freedom, our rights and those of the others.
 It allows truth to flourish.
 It depends essentially on our level of conscience, our common sense, our choices and our good will.
 Obviously, it is a trifle more complex than the mere notions of “good” and “evil”.
 Yet it is extremely simple.
-You just have to take what “IS” as a reference, i.e. Life or living things then work towards slightly broken symmetries and fight the forces working in the opposite direction.
+Just take what “IS” as a reference, i.e. Life then work towards slightly broken symmetries and fight the forces working in the opposite direction.
+This is how we shall progress from symmetry to harmony

 1. Geneva Wright Symposium 2010 (back)

-2. In fact, the weak nuclear force and the electromagnetic force have been already been reconciled or unified: We now refer to the “electroweak force”.
-Physicists advance towards the unification of the forces, but do not assume that this implies some new “monotheism”. (back)
+2. In fact, the weak nuclear force and the electromagnetic force have been already been reconciled or unified: We now refer to the “electroweak force”. (back)